-This contemporary romance was published by Gallery Books on May 13, 2014 and has 416 pages.
+This contemporary romance that was published by Gallery Books on May 13, 2014 and has 416 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Beautiful Bastard, Beautiful Stranger, Beautiful Player
+Other books by this author which I have reviewed include Beautiful Bastard, Beautiful Stranger, Beautiful Player, Dating You / Hating You

 First in the Wild Seasons romance series revolving around two sets of friends.
 The couple focus in Sweet Filthy Boy is on Mia Holland and Ansel Guillaume.